amanvig1/website/content/post/03_mob_programming_and_rust.md

 {{< /twitterdark >}}
 - The work that is produced is of a higher quality than what a single person could do.
 It's a combined product of the experiences of everyone in the mob.
 - You won't use a hacky solution or a workaround unless everyone agrees that that is the best way to do it.
 - If it's a side project or something else that you do in your free time, doing it together with a mob really gives you motivation.
 You look forward to doing it everyday with the mob.
+For me personally, mob programming was the only time I did something (almost) everyday, consistently for months [^5].

 # It's Mobbin' time [^3]